Sustech-ZtHe/Earthquake-to-Fault/README.md

 Contributor: Junhao Tao

 # Earthquake-to-Fault(E2F)
-E2F is based on the MATLAB framework, and it is tested on Linux Ubuntu 22.04.5 (suggested) and Widows
+E2F is based on the MATLAB framework, and it is tested on Linux Ubuntu 22.04.5 (suggested) and Windows
 The main script is E2F_V1.m

 This is a self-adaptive fault detection tool from high-precision earthquake catalog based on Hough transform